rubyonjets/jets/README.md

 jets deploy
 ```

-This creates and deploys a simple CRUD application to AWS so you can get a feel of how Jets works.
+This creates and deploys a simple CRUD application to AWS so you can get a feel for how Jets works.

 ### Testing locally